thereal-baitjet/juan-santos-pro-portfolio/README.md

 # juan-santos-pro-portfolio

 ## Description
-Created a portfolio page with contacts resume work examples and a recent picture.
-Made a section for the first example in order to have it size larger. added titles to the projects of place holder until i have more projects. made live links to my contacs. the sub work sections disappears under on smaller phoes.
-In my about me, i put my first draft brand statement
+Created a portfolio page with contacts, work examples and a recent picture.
+Made a section for the first example in order to have it size larger. added titles to the projects of place holder until i have more projects.
+Made live links to my contacts.
+The sub work sections disappears under on smaller phones.
+In my about me, i put my first draft brand statement.

 ## Installation
 Open https://thereal-baitjet.github.io/juan-santos-pro-portfolio/ on you browser.